AdrienJ0/Cancerous_Tissues_Classification/README.md

 # Classification_Cancerous_Tissues

 ## Context

-As part of our Master 1 in AI at the engineering school ISEN Lille, we developed a Machine Learning system dedicated to the classification of cancerous tissue images.
+As part of our Master 1 in AI at the engineering school ISEN Lille, our group of 5 students developed a Machine Learning system dedicated to the classification of cancerous tissue images.
 More specifically, the objective was to implement and train a powerful Machine Learning system able to classify, from the biopsies of a given patient, the subtype of diffuse large B-cell lymphoma (ABC or GCB) that he has.

 ## Project progress